GhostTyper/tmc/README.md

-# tmc
+# The Machine Client

-The Machine Client
+Still in development.
+Please don't judge me. :'(